 The HKG's position on GE food is to encourage the trade to practice voluntary labeling.
-The guidelines for voluntary labeling were established in 2006 and are based on the following four principals:
+The guidelines for voluntary labeling were established in 2006 and are based on the following four principles:

-- The labeling of GE food complies with existing food legislation - The threshold level applied in the guideline for labeling purpose is five percent, with respect to an individual food ingredient - Additional declaration on the food label is recommended when significant modifications of the food, e.g. composition, nutrition value, level of anti-nutritional factors, natural toxicant, presence of allergen, intended use, introduction of an animal gene, etc., have taken place - Negative labeling is not recommended particularly for the use of the following terms: - o GE free, - o Free from GE ingredients, etc.
+- The labeling of GE food complies with existing food legislation - The threshold level applied in the guideline for labeling purpose is five percent, with respect to an individual food ingredient - Additional declaration on the food label is recommended in instances of significant modifications of the food, e.g., related to composition, nutritional values, level of anti-nutritional factors, natural toxicants, presence of allergens, intended use, introduction of an animal gene, etc. - Negative labeling is not recommended, particularly the use of the following terms: - o GE free, - o Free from GE ingredients, etc.

-For products with negative labeling, the HKG may test the products for GE ingredients and zero tolerance will be adopted for testing purposes.
+For products with negative labeling, the HKG may test the products for GE ingredients, with a zero-tolerance standard applied.
 If products are found to have misleading labeling, a retailer may be subject to prosecution under Section 61 - False Labeling and Advertisement of Food or Drugs of Chapter 132 Public Health and Municipal Services Ordinance.

-If the trade chooses to apply negative labeling, the government advises the use of less definite terms such as "sourced from non-GE sources" (which contains less than five percent of GE content) and to have documentation to substantiate such declaration.
+If the trade chooses to apply negative labeling, the government advises the use of less definitive terms such as "sourced from non-GE sources" (which contains less than five percent of GE content) and documentation to substantiate such declaration.
 For more details on the voluntary labeling guidelines and biotechnology in Hong Kong, please refer to GAIN Reports #HK6026 and the Annual Biotechnology Gain Report, respectively.